Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 Companies must be able to support these demands.
 Implementing a robust but flexible CRM system that can be well integrated with existing technology, training employees to use it well, and then using it as a single source of truth through the entire customer lifecycle helps companies not only meet those demands, but exceed them.

-Salesforce Customer 360 is the breadth of Salesforce technology — one integrated CRM platform to bring your company and customers together — from anywhere.
-Learn more about Salesforce Customer 360 here.
+Salesforce Einstein 1 is one integrated CRM platform that brings your company and customers together — from anywhere.
+Learn more here.